What makes a good volunteer?

 2. Someone who comes because their sense of animal welfare is keen and they are very compassionate by nature, willing to make sacrifices without expectations of reward.

-3. Someone who has energy to give, ideas to offer and enough time not to feel that coming to work with the animals makes their world too busy.
+3. Someone who has energy to give, ideas to offer and enough time not to feel that coming to work makes their world too busy

 4. Someone who, even though they may have experience in the business, is willing to learn different and new ways of doing things.